GoobyCorp/D3Edit/README.md

                         The amount of corrupted angel flesh you want your characters to have --westmarch-holy-water WESTMARCH_HOLY_WATER
-                        The amount of Westmarch holy water you want your characters to have --demon-organ-diablo DEMON_ORGAN_DIABLO
+                        The amount of Westmarch holy water you want your characters to have --hearts-of-fright HEARTS_OF_FRIGHT
-                        The amount of Diablo demon organs you want your characters to have --demon-organ-ghom DEMON_ORGAN_GHOM
+                        The amount of hearts of fright you want your characters to have --vials-of-putridness VIALS_OF_PUTRIDNESS
-                        The amount of Ghom demon organs you want your characters to have --demon-organ-siege-breaker DEMON_ORGAN_SIEGE_BREAKER
+                        The amount of vials of putridness you want your characters to have --idols-of-terror IDOLS_OF_TERROR
-                        The amount of siege breaker demon organs you want your characters to have --demon-organ-skeleton-king DEMON_ORGAN_SKELETON_KING
+                        The amount of idols of terror you want your characters to have --leorics-regrets LEORICS_REGRETS
-                        The amount of skeleton king demon organs you want your characters to have --demon-organ-eye DEMON_ORGAN_EYE
+                        The amount of Leoric's regrets you want your characters to have --vengeful-eyes VENGEFUL_EYES
-                        The amount of eye demon organs you want your characters to have --demon-organ-spinal-cord DEMON_ORGAN_SPINAL_CORD
+                        The amount of vengeful eyes you want your characters to have --writhing-spines WRITHING_SPINES
-                        The amount of spinal cord demon organs you want your characters to have --demon-organ-teeth DEMON_ORGAN_TEETH
+                        The amount of writhing spines you want your characters to have --devils-fangs DEVILS_FANGS
-                        The amount of teeth demon organs you want your characters to have
+                        The amount of devil's fangs you want your characters to have --all-currencies ALL_CURRENCIES
+                        Set all currencies to the given value
 ```

 Credits: